HomeBlog Home

 5. Who Regulates Real Estate Laws in North Carolina

-Real Estate laws in North Carolina are regulated and enforced by multiple entities at the state level.
-Here are some of the key bodies that are involved with overseeing the real estate laws here in North Carolina.
+Here are some of the key bodies that are involved with overseeing real estate laws in North Carolina.

 North Carolina Real Estate Commission

 The NCREC is responsible for regulating and licensing real estate professionals, including real estate agents, brokers, and property managers.
-The commission ensures compliance with the North Carolina Real Estate Licence Laws and sets standards for ethical conduct and professional competence in this industry.
+The commission ensures compliance with the North Carolina Real Estate License Laws and sets standards for ethical conduct and professional competence in this industry.

 Local Governments